What is an MRI?

 What is a CT scan?

-CT is short for 'computerised tomography' scan.
-The scan in very simple terms is essentially a computerised composite of a number of X-rays which have been taken from various angles.
+CT is short for ‘computerized tomography’ scan.
+The scan in very simple terms is essentially a computerized composite of a number of X-rays that have been taken from various angles.
 This generates a three-dimensional picture of the inside of the scanned patient.
-It is an excellent diagnostic tool.
+A CT scan shows details of the bones, muscles, fat, and organs.
+CT scans are more detailed than standard X – rays.
+In an emergency, it can show internal injuries and bleed quickly.

 Should I do anything special to prepare for a CT scan?